-Studying the active motion of passive spheres confined in droplets
+Active motion of passive spheres confined in droplets

-Combining the microfluidic emulsion device and the 3D imaging technique, I will be able to study systematically how the conjunction of confinement and curvature influence the motion of a spherical droplet in a bath of active bacteria with a concentration that can be a-priori defined in the suspension preparation.
-Bacterial concentration and the possibility to develop collective motion is also a crucial control parameter of the set-up.
+Combining the microfluidic emulsion device and the 3D imaging technique, I will be able to study systematically how the conjunction of confinement and curvature influence the motion of a spherical droplet in a bath of active bacteria.
+Bacterial concentration can be a-priori defined in the suspension preparation and the possibility to develop collective motion is also a crucial control parameter of the set-up.
 Interestingly, in this situation the “creaming effect” on the inner droplet, i.e. the combined influence of weight and Archimedes force, provide a confining potential centered at the top of the outer droplet.
 I also propose to control this parameter using density matching technique already used in the PMMH team for bacterial fluids [Gachelin PRL, LopezPRL], hence providing a supplementary experimental handle, crucial to compare with theoretical propositions.
 As shown in Fig.1. a highly controlled oil/water/oil double emulsion can be created, with the active bath of bacteria as the aqueous phase where the sizes of both the outer and inner droplets can be obtained by operating the device at different flow rates.
 Then, for a large range of geometrical characteristics, the trajectories of the individual spheres can be extracted and several statistical properties analyzed, such as the mean square displacement (MSD) the velocity autocorrelation function (VACF) and the corresponding probability density function (PDF).

 Exploring the validity and consequences of the “active temperature” concept